 They say that after you have trekked across the entire stretch of Leh Ladakh you’d find yourself closest to nature.
 You bet!
 The Zanskar Valley trek in the heart of Ladakh reckons the fact that legends never lie.
 Zanskar, which is the land of moonscapes and threatening paths, charms the best of wanderers, invites them with enthralling sights and enchanting landscapes, and turns them into a pro traveler for life.
-So, when you are planning a trip to Ladakh next time around, try walking this trail made up of rock and rubbles.

 With numerous mountain ranges, passes, valleys and rugged terrains, Zanskar houses some of the world’s most daunting trails, which take anything from 3 to 20 days to cover.
 Be it the high passes to the north of Lamayuru or Vale of Kashmir in the west or Lahaul valley in the south, Zanskar has all the elements that entice the explorers into the Lost Valley!